2001

 The Right Honourable Sir David Edward

-He proposed the Toast to Sir Walter at our 92nd Annual Dinner on Friday 1st March 2002 in The Balmoral Hotel, Edinburgh
+He proposed the Toast to Sir Walter at our 92nd Annual Dinner on Friday 1st March 2002 in The Balmoral Hotel

 Summary of the Speech: